mbeddr/mps-platform-docs/src/doc/docs/languages/mps_extensions.md

 > ^^de.itemis.mps.grammarcells^^

-!!! question "Grammar cells seem to need a dummy component.
+!!! question "Grammar cells need a dummy component.
 Is this necessary?"

-    Yes, it is, otherwise the generator doesn't get used([source](https://jetbrains-mps.slack.com/archives/C3YUV3YK0/p1628146601046300)).
+    Yes, it is.
+Otherwise, the generator doesn't get used([source](https://jetbrains-mps.slack.com/archives/C3YUV3YK0/p1628146601046300)).

 !!! question "What combinations of cells aren't supported?"